lqhuang/awesome/topics/frontend.md

 - 🌟🌟🌟 [xyflow/xyflow](https://github.com/xyflow/xyflow): React Flow | Svelte Flow - Powerful open source libraries for building node-based UIs with React (https://reactflow.dev) or Svelte (https://svelteflow.dev).
 Ready out-of-the-box and infinitely customizable. <https://xyflow.com>
 - [jagenjo/litegraph.js](https://github.com/jagenjo/litegraph.js): A graph node engine and editor written in Javascript similar to PD or UDK Blueprints, comes with its own editor in HTML5 Canvas2D.
 The engine can run client side or server side using Node.
 It allows to export graphs as JSONs to be included in applications independently.
 - [nextauthjs/next-auth](https://github.com/nextauthjs/next-auth): Authentication for the Web. <https://authjs.dev>
+- 🌟 [onejs/one](https://github.com/onejs/one): ❶ One is a new React framework that makes cross-platform simple.
+Target web and native with just Vite. <https://onestack.dev>

 ### Templates